-Arvinas and Pfizer thank the people who volunteered to participate in this study and their caregivers, as well as the investigators, researchers, and coordinators who are contributing to this study Writing and editorial support for this summary was provided by Justine Lempart, PhD, and Melissa Austin of Apollo Medical Communications and funded by Arvinas, Inc.

-Where can I find more information?
+Arvinas and Pfizer thank the people who are volunteering to participate in this study and their caregivers, as well as the investigators, researchers, and coordinators who are contributing to this study Writing and editorial support for this summary was provided by Justine Lempart, PhD, and Melissa Austin of Apollo Medical Communications, part of Helios Global Group, and funded by Arvinas Operations, Inc. Where can I find more information?